captin411/python-chroma-rest-server/README.md

 # run

 ```
-# run in dev mode
+# run with wsgiref
 sudo python run.py

-# or run with gunicorn
+# or run with gunicorn if you have that installed
 sudo gunicorn chromarestserver:app --bind 127.0.0.1:54235
 ```